AnonymousPaperSubmissions/JSM-NLP/Supplemental/Human-LLM/README.md

 # Human-LLM augmented discourse analysis results

 The `Output` folder contains the original LLM outputs derived from our human–LLM augmented discourse analysis.
-We further organize the results in tabular form to facilitate interpretability and comparison.
-Each subsection corresponds to the analytical domains: scholar context, content themes, language patterns, and social relationships.
-A final subsection provides an overall evaluative assessment along with areas requiring further human review and interpretive judgment.
+We organize the results in tabular form below to facilitate interpretability and comparison.
+The first four subsections corresponds to the analytical domains: scholar context, content themes, language patterns, and social relationships.
+Final two subsections provide an overall evaluative assessment along with areas requiring further human review and interpretive judgment.

 ## Scholar context